Synnerz/devonian/README.md

   - Highlights the best (cheapest) employee or coach jackrabbit upgrade to go for next.
 * PreviousLobby
   - Alerts you whenever you join the same server (lobby) and tells you how long its been since you were last seen in it, if the time is above 60s it will be removed (from the list) after the alert.
+* EtherwarpSound
+  - Changes the sound the etherwarp makes whenever you have etherwarped successfully, customize it via `/devonian etherwarpsound`

 </details>